From carbon-neutral ports management company to carbon-neutral port

 In 2008, Bremen’s Senator for Economic Affairs, Labour and Ports signed the World Ports Climate Declaration in Rotterdam on behalf of the Free Hanseatic City of Bremen.
 In 2009, Bremen’s port management company bremenports rolled out its greenports sustainability strategy, in which climate protection also plays a central role.

-bremenports has set the goal of becoming a carbon-neutral port until 2024 and is pursuing that objective with the support of Bremen’s Senator for Economic Affairs, Labour and Ports.
+bremenports has set the goal of achieving the carbon-neutral operation of the port infrastructure already until 2023 and is pursuing that objective with the support of Bremen’s Senator for Science and Ports.
+Together with the companies operating the different terminals we are trying to develop carbon-neutral port areas in Bremen and Bremerhaven in between 2030 to 2040.

 Steps to a decarbonized harbour infrastructure

-To offset the unavoidable carbon emissions we purchased climate certificates equivalent for 2013, 2014 and 2015 in the local moorland project run by BUND environmental organisation.
+To offset the unavoidable carbon emissions we purchased climate certificates equivalent for 2013 to 2015 in the local moorland project run by BUND environmental organisation.
 As there are unfortunately no new sites available for the moorland project, in 2016 we purchased emission certificates from atmosfair: certificates for 221 tons of carbon dioxide were purchased for bremenports GmbH, corresponding to the residual emissions by the company.
-For the first time, we also purchased certificates for 135 tons of CO2 to offset the emissions of the car fleet owned by the Special Asset Ports.
-However, we are also looking out for new regional climate protection projects for the coming years.
+Since 2020 we offset the unavoidable carbon emissions with certificates from “DER KLIMAFONDS” based in Bremen.